 Improved transactional convenience

 With alternative methods of payment, retailers are supporting the changing paths to purchase of today’s modern shoppers.
 In a study by NRF (the National Retail Federation), it was found that 97% of customers had backed out of a purchase because it was too inconvenient for them to complete the transaction.
-Allowing tap-and-go cards, enabling mobile wallet payments, or investing in technologies like Pay Anywhere, means the customer can pay quickly, securely, and in the way that they prefer.
+Allowing tap-and-go cards, enabling mobile wallet payments, or investing in technologies like Remote Pay, means the customer can pay quickly, securely, and in the way that they prefer.

 Greater payment flexibility